Strada statale 48 delle Dolomiti

-Strada statale 48 delle Dolomiti (SS 48), also known as strada regionale 48 delle Dolomiti (SR 48) is an Italian state highway 182.1 km long in Italy located in the regions of Trentino-Alto Adige/Südtirol and Veneto.
+The strada statale 48 delle Dolomiti (SS 48), declassified as strada regionale 48 delle Dolomiti (SR 48) in Veneto is an Italian state highway 182.1 km long in Italy located in the regions of Trentino-Alto Adige/Südtirol and Veneto.
 It is a mountainous road that runs through the Dolomites area from South Tyrol, through Trentino to Cadore (province of Belluno), crossing very suggestive mountain scenery.